Obc

 residual_normalization#

-This is useful to avoid that large eigenvalues have large residuals and small eigenvalues have small residuals.
+This is useful to avoid that large eigenvalues will have larger absolute residuals than small eigenvalues.

 warning_threshold#

-The threshold for issuing a warning if the surface Green's functions residual is above this value.
+The threshold for issuing a warning about the surface Green's functions recursion residual.

 eta_decay#

-Small value to separate very slow decaying modes from non-decaying ones in the spectral OBC solver.
+Small value to separate very slowly decaying modes from perfectly propagating ones.

 max_iterations#